 Barton Boat Club.
 Meets Apr.-mid-Oct., Sun.
 2 p.m. on Barton Pond for Laser and Snipe class sailboat racing.
 Holiday and social events.
 Junior sailing instruction.
 Annual dues $355.
 Nominal fee for winter boat storage. email@example.com, firstname.lastname@example.org

 Colonial Lanes, 1950 South Industrial.
-665-4474.
+(734) 665-4474.
 40 lanes, video/pinball room, CUBS' A.C.
 Sports Bar & Restaurant.
 Open bowling daily; phone ahead for lane availability.
 Leagues year round.
 Birthday parties, corporate outings.
 Call for hours and info on "College Rock" and "cosmic" (glow-in-the-dark) sessions. firstname.lastname@example.org, cubsac.com" target="_new">coloniallanescubsac.com, cubsac.com

 Ann Arbor Area Disc Golf Club (A3Disc), 5980 Plum Hollow Dr. #13, Ypsilanti 48197.
-William Gilbert, 649-8220.
-Hosts leagues and tournaments year round at Hudson Mills Metropark, Mary Beth Doyle Park, Bandemer Park, Rolling Hills and Independence Lake County Parks, The Ponds at Lakeshore in Ypsilanti, and Brighton Recreation Area State Park.
+William Gilbert, (734) 649-8220.
+Hosts leagues and tournaments year round at Hudson Mills Metropark, Mary Beth Doyle Park, Bandemer Park, Rolling Hills and Independence Lake County Parks, The Ponds at Lakeshore in Ypsilanti, and Brighton Recreation Area State Park, as well as other parks in the area.
 Summer leagues for all club members Mon.
 (Lakeshore) and Wed.
-(Hudson Mills). $25 club fee; park vehicle entrance fees extra. email@example.com, a3disc.org
+(Hudson Mills). $30 club fee; park vehicle entrance fees extra. email@example.com, a3disc.org

 Bandemer Park, N. Main at Lakeshore Dr. and off Barton Dr. where it meets Whitmore Lake Rd.
 9-hole course along the Huron River.